-2. Bring about 4-6 cups of water, garlic, salt and reserved lime rind, to a rolling boil.
+- Bring about 4 – 6 cups of water, garlic, salt and reserved lime rind, to a rolling boil.
 Add shrimp, cover and turn off heat.
-Leave Shrimp in water 2-3 minutes or until pink.
+Leave Shrimp in water 2-3 minutes or until shrimp are pink.

-3. Once shrimp are pink, remove from pot and shock in ice cold water.
-This helps stop the cooking process.
-You don’t want to overcook the shrimp.
-Once cooled, chop into 1 inch pieces and add into the bowl with the lime juice.
+- Remove from pot and place in ice cold water.
+This helps stop the cooking process; you don’t want to overcook the shrimp.
+Once cooled enough to handle, chop into 1 inch pieces and add into the bowl with the lime juice.